 Figure 1. add legend

 Data showed in Figure 1 and Table 2 compare well with previous studies in rodents.
-Brain and colleagues (ref) delivered aerosol (MMAD=1.6 µm) to both Syrian golden hamsters and Sprague Dawley rats in animal exposure chambers and determined the distribution of deposited particles through the evenness index (EI) defined as the ratio between normalized lobar deposition and normalized lobe weight .
+Brain and colleagues (Environ Res 11:3) delivered aerosol (MMAD=1.6 µm) to both Syrian golden hamsters and Sprague Dawley rats in animal exposure chambers and determined the distribution of deposited particles through the evenness index (EI) defined as the ratio between normalized lobar deposition and normalized lobe weight (Figure 2A).
 In both species, the EI was larger than one in the cranial lobe (EI = 1.42 in hamsters and EI = 1.51 in rats) while EI in the left lobe was close to one (EI = 0.98 in hamsters and EI=1 in rats).
 In rats, they also observed an EI < 1 in the right middle, right accessory and right caudal lobes.
 Morgan et al. (1983 Rad research) exposed SAS/4 mice to 239PuO2 particles with a median aerodynamic diameter of 0.8, 1.5 and 2.2 µm.
 They observed EI larger than 1 in the cranial lobe and EI < 1 in the caudal and accessory lobe, with deviations from one increasing with increasing particle sizes, in agreement with data from this study (Table 2).
 Finally, in a more recent study, Yang and colleagues (ACS nano paper) delivered a liquid aerosol with a volume median diameter of 3.5 µm by mechanical ventilation in C57J/6 mice.
-Even though the particle size was larger than those used in this study, the DV ratio in each lobe show similar behavior as those observed in the C57J/6 mice included in this study (Figure 2).
+Even though the particle size was larger than those used in this study, the DV ratio in each lobe show similar behavior as those observed in the C57J/6 mice included in this study (Figure 2B).

 Figure 2.
 Add legend

 The distribution of deposited particles in the lung is closely linked to the distribution of inhaled air among the different regions of the lungs (Bennett et al, 2002, Moller et al., 2009).
-In humans (milic-emili, JAP 1966) and large animals such as horses (Amis 1984), the dependent lung region gets proportionally a larger fraction of a tidal breath than the nondependent lung regions.
+In humans (Milic-emili, JAP 1966) and large animals such as horses (Amis 1984), the dependent lung region gets proportionally a larger fraction of a tidal breath than the nondependent lung regions.
 In contrast, in small animals such as the rat, the non-dependent lung region has been reported to be better ventilated than the dependent lung region (Rooney et al., Physiol Meas 30, 2009).
 This may explain the higher relative deposition in the non-dependent (cranial) than in the dependent lobes of the right lung (accessory and caudal) of rodents.

 3.1 Near-acini deposition: